Ribbonfarm is a longform blog devoted to unusual takes on familiar themes. What we call “refactored perception.”

 About Venkatesh Rao

 Venkat started writing ribbonfarm in 2007.
 His other writing includes Tempo, a book about decision-making, and two ebooks, Be Slightly Evil and The Gervais Principle.
-Besides ribbonfarm, his writing can be found at Aeon magazine, Information Week and Forbes.
+He is also the creator of the Breaking Smart binge-reading site and email newsletter.
+His writing can also be found at Aeon magazine, The Atlantic, Information Week and Forbes.
 He lives in Seattle.

 About the name…